-to illustrate a particular publication, especially if many photos are needed.
-If a project requires new photography, clients should plan to speak with C&M early within their project plan, to discuss photography needs in detail and allow time for a scheduled shoot.
+It takes time to schedule, shoot, process, and/or select photos to illustrate a particular publication, especially if many photos are needed.
+If a project requires new photography. clients should plan to speak with C&M early within their project plan, to discuss photography needs in detail and allow time for a scheduled shoot.